philippe44/AirConnect/README.md

+# [UPDATE]: version 0.2.0.0 is out and brings immediate player addition/supression, which also means that the issues relaedt to players missing after a while should be fixed.
+There are a lot of other changes, so it might be unstable for a bit - I need feedback :-) !

 # AirConnect: Send audio to UPnP/Sonos/Chromecast players using AirPlay

 Use these applications to add AirPlay capabilities to Chromecast and UPnP (like Sonos) players.